 The Bear rank is for youth who have completed second grade (or are age 9).
 There are 24 Bear achievements in four categories.
 The Cub Scout must complete 12 of these to earn the Bear badge.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

 This program is for youth who have completed third grade (or are age 10).
-A Cub Scout may begin working on the Webelos badge as soon as he/she joins a Webelos den.
+A Cub Scout may begin working on the Webelos badge as soon as they join a Webelos den.
 This is the first step in the youth's transition from the Webelos den to the Scouts BSA troop.
-As the youth completes the requirements found in the Webelos Scout Book, he/she will work on activity badges, attend meetings led by adults, and become familiar with the Scouts BSA requirements - all leading to the Arrow of Light Award.
+As the youth completes the requirements found in the Webelos Scout Book, they will work on activity badges, attend meetings led by adults, and become familiar with the Scouts BSA requirements - all leading to the Arrow of Light Award.

 Arrow of Light Award

 The Arrow of Light Award is the highest rank in Cub Scouting.
 After a youth has completed the fourth grade and earned the Webelos badge, the next step on the Webelos trail to becoming a Scouts BSA is earning this award.
 It is the only Cub Scout badge that can be worn on the Scouts BSA Uniform.
-As a youth works on the Arrow of Light, he/she gets a chance to practice some Scout skills that he/she has already learned, earn more Activity Badges, and really learn what a Scouts BSA is.
+As a youth works on the Arrow of Light, they get a chance to practice some Scout skills that they have already learned, earn more Activity Badges, and really learn what a Scouts BSA is.
 Because this award is so special, a special ceremony is usually performed by the Pack.

 Cub Scouting means "doing."
 Everything in Cub Scouting is designed to have the youth doing things.
 Activities are used to achieve the aims of Scouting - citizenship training, character development, and personal fitness.